lucianoayres/chatty-ai/README.md

 # Chatty

-Chatty is a command-line interface for chatting with Ollama's LLMs (Large Language Models) with streaming responses and conversation history.
+Chatty is a command-line interface for chatting with Ollama's LLMs (Large Language Models) with streaming responses, conversation history, and customizable AI personalities.

+## Features

+- Real-time streaming responses
+- Persistent conversation history
+- Multiple AI personalities to choose from
+- Customizable appearance and behavior
+- Clear and readable output format
+- Colored output (configurable)
+- Consistent text margins

+## Available Assistants

+Chatty comes with several pre-configured AI personalities:

+1. **Ghostly** (Default) - A friendly and ethereal presence, helping with a gentle touch
+2. **Sage** - A wise mentor focused on deep understanding and guidance
+3. **Nova** - A tech-savvy assistant with a passion for innovation
+4. **Terra** - An eco-conscious assistant promoting sustainability
+5. **Atlas** - A structured assistant focusing on organization and planning

+Each assistant comes with:

+- Unique personality and communication style
+- Custom emoji and color scheme
+- Specialized system message
+- Distinct area of expertise

 ## Prerequisites